Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Republic Square| ©Elias Rovielo

 The Place de la R épublique is another must-see after sunset.
 The Arc de Triomphe and the Column of Abundance illuminate the square and make it an ideal place to stroll.
 In addition, in the center of the square there is a merry-go-round that is a great attraction for the youngest members of the family.
-In this square are also located very elegant cafes and stores of leading brands.
+The square is also home to elegant cafés and top brand stores.

 Along the banks of the Arno.| ©Rnt20